rops42/lambda-slackup/README.md

 # **lambda-slackup**
+**:( Sad News :** This Slack functionnality is only for payed accounts like non-profit organisations...
+But i will keep working on it for honor.

 Simple and light AWS signup form for automatic **slack** guest-users invites.
 For **Companies** | **Associations** | **Communities** public access